-Al Michaels, the 2021 winner of the Ford C. Frick Award for broadcasters, and Dick Kaegel, the 2021 winner of the Baseball Writers' Association of America's Career Excellence Award, will be honored at the July 24 Awards Presentation and recognized at the 2021 Hall of Fame Induction Ceremony in Cooperstown.
-The 2020 Award Winners, including Frick Award winner Ken Harrelson, BBWAA Career Excellence Award winner Nick Cafardo and Buck O'Neil Lifetime Achievement Award winner David Montgomery, will also be honored at the July 24 Awards Presentation and recognized at the Induction Ceremony.
+Al Michaels, the 2021 winner of the Ford C. Frick Award for broadcasters, and Dick Kaegel, the 2021 winner of the Baseball Writers' Association of America's Career Excellence Award, were honored at the July 24 Awards Presentation.
+The 2020 Award Winners, including Frick Award winner Ken Harrelson, BBWAA Career Excellence Award winner Nick Cafardo and Buck O'Neil Lifetime Achievement Award winner David Montgomery, were also honored at the July 24 Awards Presentation.